 NHS nurses’ strike action in England set to intensify

-The Royal College of Nursing is prepared to take action across three separate days in its next wave of walkouts.
+Royal College of Nursing prepares to take action across three separate days in next wave of walkouts

 The Royal College of Nursing (RCN) is understood to be considering action across three separate days and throughout the night.